radiojeff/naany/README.md

 Western Washington DX Club officials.
 The Software does not represent or have the authority to give you official ranking or score.

+# Bugs

+There is probably a few bugs in it, but I cannot see them right at the moment.
+We'll find out more through better testing with different ADIF files that are run through.

+As far as things to fix:

+1. Make the Application a GUI application.
+Open the ADIF, and show visually the progress towards full NAANY.
+2. Or, make the application web-based (preferred) except it involves some PHP work to address how to process data files without saving them.
+I don't want to store any log files (nor have access to them really).
+Log files are personal.
+3. Decide if the application should be interactive (ask questions and require settings made or just run freely).
+I'f prefer it was not a busy application and just runs freely.
+The settings/configuration should not be a complicated affair.
+4. Generate a filter string that can be cut-pasted into any Spotting Network tool (VE7CC, or whatever...) so that finding the missing NAANY combinations is easier.
+Also, figure out how to produce a cut-paste string that can be provided to JTAlert software since a lot of the entries are likely from FT-8/FT-4 etc..

 # Disclaimer

 Use the Software to just get your NAANY score from your log file.